Frequently Asked Questions (Equine)

 How long does testing take?

-Results will be made available within 5-7 days of receipt of samples.
+Results will be made available within 7-10 working days.

 Is the testing accurate?